jLevere/moth/README.md

 Moth must be run as root to interact with gpio.
 Make sure your file permissions are safe and sane.
 755 is not a bad choice.

+increase the logging level to help with troubleshooting.